FREE REPORT

 Foreigners cannot own land in Vietnam, period, and they can own construction only according to strict and broad restrictions.

-Foreign residents can purchase and own residential property as a place to live, but they cannot own the land on which the property sits.
-Foreigners can sell, donate, inherit, or give away their residential property but cannot sub-let it.
-If a foreigner leaves the country without terminating his certificate of ownership, it expires after 90 days, and the state takes control of the residence.
+Most importantly, foreigners can sell, donate, inherit, or give away their residential property but cannot sub-let it.
+And, if a foreigner leaves the country without terminating his certificate of ownership, it expires after 90 days, and the state takes control of the residence.

 While foreigners cannot own land, they can purchase property through a joint venture company with a Vietnamese partner, through a foreign-owned company, or through a Build, Operate, and Transfer (BOT) company.